Swarup-Ingale/walkthroughs/advent_of_code/2015/day02_pt02.md

 How many total feet of ribbon should they order?

 # Concept
+This challenge focuses on sorting values, calculating perimeters and volumes, and aggregating results using file-based input processing.

 # Method of Solve
 The below code is used to solve the Part 02 of the challenge: